 We follow the Code of Conduct of the Market Research society and comply with the General Data Protection Regulation (GDPR) and we are registered with the Information Commissioner’s Office as a data controller (registration number: Z1615219)

 We may have contacted you because you are the customer of one of our clients.
-If you are a customer of our client, they will have provided us with your details.
+In this case, they will have provided us with your details.

-If you are not a customer, we may have acquired your details from a sample provider or your telephone number may have been randomly generated or may have been taken from public sources.
+If you are not a customer, we may have acquired your details from a third-party supplier that builds lists of publicly available information to help us reach the right individuals or your telephone number may have been randomly generated or may have been taken from public sources.

 We only collect personal data for research purposes.
 If you participate we may hold personal information about you such as (but not limited to):